 Dakota Witzel is a doctoral student in human development and family sciences and is currently receiving media attention for her study that found that our perception of aging and stress affect our physical health.
-She also was recently recognized by the Gerontological Society of America in a spotlight profile and for her outstanding poster.
+She also was recently recognized by the Gerontological Society of America for her outstanding HDFS research poster.

-Why did you want to come to Oregon State and the HDFS program?
+Why did you want to come to Oregon State’s HDFS program?

 When I attended a recruitment event in 2017, I found all of the faculty I interacted with were supportive and friendly.
 I also noticed all the graduate students I met were friendly and did not seem too stressed out.

 I had the opportunity to meet the people I would be entering into the program with, and began to connect with other students.
-That was when I really decided I wanted OSU’s HDFS Ph.D. program to be my home.
+That was when I really decided I wanted OSU’s human development and family studies doctoral program to be my home.
 It was clear that the atmosphere was supportive and collaborative.

 In fact, I had one conversation with Karen Hooker that stood out to me during that weekend.
 We were walking with a group to a planned event, and we were simply discussing life.
 Later that week, she emailed me and remembered distinct parts of that conversation – something no other faculty at any university I had interviewed at had done.

 It was the environment and interactions with people during that recruitment event that made me want to attend, more than just the notoriety of the program itself.

 What’s it like being a graduate student in HDFS?

 Unique to our HDFS PhD program, it feels like I am not exactly a graduate student but a junior colleague to the faculty.